 Articles and blog posts.

-Best practices for writing release notes.
+Best practices for writing release and product updates.

 - Avoid technical jargon – Speak in words your audience understands, and avoid using technical terms, abbreviations, or acronyms.